philipturner/MM4/README.md

  'add-simulators' branch downloading the branch of MM4 for the time being.
   - Start with just swift-openmm, get it correctly reporting the available backends.
 This isolates the true problem from the MM4 code base.
+- In the MM4ForceField initializer, automatically invoke the OpenMM plugin loading.
+  - It should not print to the console under normal circumstances.
+  - It should fail if it doesn't detect OpenCL.
+Force it to use OpenCL, even for Nvidia GPUs, for simplicity.
+  - Access a non-thread-safe lazy global variable, so we don't load plugins multiple times in the same program execution.
+  - Add an option to the MM4ForceField initializer to skip plugin loading.
 - Once the entire software stack works on macOS, repeat the process on Windows.
 - Push an updated version of DocC that lacks the minimizer